Henrietta Phelps Jeffries: Biography

 Henrietta Phelps was born on January 5, 1857, in Pittsylvania County, Virginia, the daughter of enslaved African Americans, Elija Phelps (~1825-~1875), a farmer, and Charlotte Ann Bennett/Shelton (~1826-~1905), a midwife.
 She was the eldest daughter in a family of nine children.
 Henrietta lived with her parents until her first marriage to George Lawson of Milton, North Carolina, on January 21, 1872, at the age of 15.
 The marriage produced a son, George Jr., but Henrietta was widowed by the age of 22.

 Henrietta subsequently married James Allen Jeffress, a tobacco farmer, in Milton, Caswell County, on July 30, 1881.
 Henrietta and Allen had 11 children together.
 The family resided in Milton, North Carolina.

 Henrietta was literate and identified her occupation as "doctress" in the 1910 U.S. Census, where she worked throughout Caswell County as a midwife.
 She is recorded as having delivered "hundreds of children, both black and white" throughout the county and neighboring areas.
 It appears that Henrietta learned midwifery from her mother.

 Henrietta Phelps Lawson Jeffries died of chronic nephritis on August 22, 1926.
 She is buried at Macedonia A.M.E.
 Church on Yarborough Road in Milton, North Carolina.

-Jeffries Surname
+Surname

 In African American genealogy research for Caswell County, North Carolina, the surname Jeffries appears in several variations, including Jeffers, Jefferies, Jeffreys, Jeffres, and Jeffress.
 These spelling differences often reflect distinct family branches.
 The most frequently used forms in census, birth, and death records related to Henrietta and Allen Jeffries are Jeffress or Jeffres.
 Nonetheless, Jeffries remains the most commonly used spelling in historical documents, publications, and artifacts.